 Abberley Hall School will only use the personal information submitted via this site to respond to your query, send future correspondence and email promotions.
 You can unsubscribe at any time by contacting us by post or email.

-7. The Data Protection Officer (DPO) for Abberley Hall School is: Josephine Drury (nee Parkinson) email@example.com.
-Josephine Drury the DPO will deal with all requests and enquiries concerning the school’s uses of your personal data and endeavour to ensure that all personal data is processed in compliance with this policy and Data Protection Law.
+7. The Data Protection Officer (DPO) for Abberley Hall School is: Emily Dobson Morris firstname.lastname@example.org .
+The DPO will deal with all requests and enquiries concerning the school’s uses of your personal data and endeavour to ensure that all personal data is processed in compliance with this policy and Data Protection Law.

-8. This Privacy Notice applies alongside any other information the school may provide about a particular use of personal data, for example when collecting data via an online or paper form.
+8. This Privacy Notice applies to any other information the school may provide about a particular use of personal data, for example when collecting data online or in paper form.

-9. This Privacy Notice also applies in addition to the school's other relevant terms and conditions and policies, including:
+9. This Privacy Notice also applies in addition to Abberley Hall's other relevant terms and conditions and policies, including:

 10. Anyone who works for, or acts on behalf of, the school (including staff, volunteers, governors and service providers) should also be aware of and comply with this Privacy Notice and the school's data protection policy for staff, which also provides further information about how personal data about those individuals will be used.

 Why Abberley Hall needs to Process Personal Data